Skip to main content

 Pinpoint Team8 min read

-At some point, every growing engineering team faces the same decision: do we hire a QA engineer or bring in a managed QA partner?
-The answer depends on where your team is today, how fast you are scaling, and what kind of quality coverage you actually need.
-Both options solve the same fundamental problem, which is separating building from testing, but they solve it in different ways with different tradeoffs in cost, speed, and flexibility.
-Understanding managed QA as a real alternative to hiring is the first step toward making the right call.
+At some point, every growing engineering team faces the same decision.
+There are three ways to close a capability gap: build the function in-house, hire one person, or AUGMENT with an embedded pool of senior engineers across both development and QA.
+The answer depends on where your team is today, how fast you are scaling, and what kind of capacity you actually need.
+Each option solves the same fundamental problem, getting more done without compromising quality, while they solve it in different ways with different tradeoffs in cost, speed, and flexibility.
+Understanding AUGMENT as a real alternative to building or hiring is the first step toward making the right call.

 This depth of context is hard to replicate.
-A full-time hire can also take ownership of your test infrastructure: building automation frameworks, maintaining test data, and evolving your test strategy as the product grows.
-They become the quality owner for the team, someone who thinks about testing as their primary responsibility rather than a secondary task.
+A full-time hire can also take ownership of core infrastructure: building automation frameworks, maintaining test data, and evolving your delivery strategy as the product grows.
+They become an owner for the team, someone who thinks about the work as their primary responsibility rather than a secondary task.

 There is also the risk of a mis-hire.
 If the person does not work out, you restart the process while still carrying the quality gap.
 For a startup where every quarter matters, the time and risk involved in hiring can be a significant cost even when the eventual hire is excellent.

-A managed QA service provides experienced testers who integrate with your team without the overhead of a full-time hire.
-You get dedicated QA professionals who learn your product, follow your release cadence, and deliver structured test results each cycle.
+AUGMENT provides an embedded pool of senior engineers who integrate with your team across both development and QA, without the overhead of a full-time hire.
+You assign us work the same way you assign your own team.
+The pool learns your product, follows your release cadence, and ships alongside you each cycle.
 The engagement starts in days rather than months, and scales up or down as your needs change.

 The economics are straightforward.
-Most managed QA services cost between 30 and 60 percent of a full-time hire when you compare total annual spend.
+An embedded pool costs a fraction of a full-time hire when you compare total annual spend.
 You avoid the recruiting costs, the onboarding period where a new hire is learning the product, and the fixed overhead of salary plus benefits.
-If your testing needs fluctuate, perhaps heavier before a major release and lighter during an infrastructure sprint, a managed partner adjusts with you.
+If your needs fluctuate, perhaps heavier before a major release and lighter during an infrastructure sprint, the pool adjusts with you.

-Managed QA also brings breadth of experience that a single hire cannot match.
-A QA service works across multiple clients and products, which means their testers have seen a wide range of failure patterns, architectures, and edge cases.
-That cross-pollination of experience often surfaces bugs that a single in-house tester would not think to look for.
+AUGMENT also brings breadth of experience that a single hire cannot match.
+A pool of 10x engineers has worked across many products, which means they have seen a wide range of failure patterns, architectures, and edge cases.
+That cross-pollination of experience often surfaces problems that a single in-house hire would not think to look for.
+This is judgment, not bodies.

 The tradeoff is context depth.
-A managed partner will never know your product as intimately as a full-time team member who lives in the codebase every day.
-Good managed QA services mitigate this through consistent tester assignment, thorough onboarding, and detailed documentation.
+An embedded pool will not know your product as intimately on day one as a full-time team member who lives in the codebase every day.
+AUGMENT mitigates this through consistent assignment, thorough onboarding, and detailed documentation.
 But the gap exists, and it matters more for products with highly complex domain logic or unusual technical constraints.

 A framework for deciding

-Rather than treating this as a binary choice, it helps to evaluate your situation against specific criteria.
+Rather than treating this as a binary choice between building and hiring, it helps to evaluate your situation against specific criteria, with AUGMENT as the third option.
 Here is a decision framework based on patterns we see across teams of 5 to 50 engineers:

-• Team size under 15 engineers: A managed partner is usually the better starting point.
-The team is too small to justify a full-time QA salary, and the flexibility of scaling coverage up or down matches the unpredictable rhythm of an early-stage company.
+• Team size under 15 engineers: AUGMENT is usually the better starting point.
+The team is too small to justify a full-time salary, and the flexibility of scaling work up or down matches the unpredictable rhythm of an early-stage company.

 • Team size 15 to 30 engineers: This is the transition zone.
-Many teams benefit from a managed partner while they search for a full-time hire, then keep both.
-The managed partner handles regression and exploratory testing while the in-house QA engineer focuses on automation and test strategy.
+Many teams benefit from an embedded pool while they search for a full-time hire, then keep both.
+AUGMENT handles surge work across dev and QA while the in-house hire focuses on long-term architecture and strategy.

-• Team size 30 to 50 engineers: Most teams at this scale need at least one full-time QA engineer, often two or three.
-A managed partner at this level supplements internal capacity, handling the testing workload that exceeds what your QA team can cover in a sprint.
+• Team size 30 to 50 engineers: Most teams at this scale need several full-time engineers across dev and QA.
+AUGMENT at this level supplements internal capacity, handling the workload that exceeds what your team can cover in a sprint.

-• Highly regulated industries: If your product operates under SOC 2, HIPAA, or similar compliance frameworks, you may need an in-house QA engineer who owns the compliance testing documentation.
-A managed partner can still handle functional testing while the internal hire focuses on audit trails and compliance evidence.
+• Highly regulated industries: If your product operates under SOC 2, HIPAA, or similar compliance frameworks, you may need an in-house engineer who owns the compliance documentation.
+AUGMENT can still handle functional work while the internal hire focuses on audit trails and compliance evidence.

-• Rapid scaling: If your team is growing quickly, bringing engineers from 10 to 30 over two quarters, a managed partner provides immediate capacity while you figure out your long-term QA structure.
-Hiring takes months; a managed service takes days.
+• Rapid scaling: If your team is growing quickly, bringing engineers from 10 to 30 over two quarters, an embedded pool provides immediate capacity while you figure out your long-term structure.
+Hiring takes months; AUGMENT takes days.

 The hybrid model that works best

-The most effective teams we work with do not choose exclusively between hiring and partnering.
+The most effective teams we work with do not choose exclusively between hiring and augmenting.
 They use both, with each filling a distinct role.
-The in-house QA engineer owns test strategy, automation infrastructure, and the relationships with product and engineering leadership.
-The managed QA partner handles execution: running regression suites, performing exploratory sessions, and providing fresh-eyes review of every release.
+The in-house hire owns long-term strategy, core infrastructure, and the relationships with product and engineering leadership.
+AUGMENT handles execution: shipping features, running regression suites, performing exploratory sessions, and providing fresh-eyes review of every release.

-This hybrid model gives you the deep product knowledge of an internal hire combined with the scalable capacity and fresh perspective of an external partner.
+This hybrid model gives you the deep product knowledge of an internal hire combined with the scalable capacity and fresh perspective of an embedded pool.
 It also removes a common single point of failure.
-If your only QA engineer goes on vacation, gets sick, or leaves the company, the managed partner ensures continuity.
-Quality does not stop when one person is unavailable.
+If your only engineer in a given area goes on vacation, gets sick, or leaves the company, the pool ensures continuity.
+Delivery does not stop when one person is unavailable.

-For teams that are not yet ready for the hybrid model, scaling quality without adding QA headcount explains how a managed service can serve as the foundation until the team is large enough to justify an internal hire.
+For teams that are not yet ready for the hybrid model, scaling quality without adding QA headcount explains how an embedded pool can serve as the foundation until the team is large enough to justify an internal hire.

-What to look for in a managed QA partner
+What to look for in an augmentation partner

-Not all managed QA services are equal.
-The difference between a good partner and a bad one is significant, and choosing poorly can reinforce the misconception that outsourced QA does not work.
+Not all embedded talent is equal.
+The difference between a good partner and a bad one is significant, and choosing poorly can reinforce the misconception that outside engineers do not work.
 Here are the qualities that matter:

-Consistent tester assignment is essential.
-You want the same testers working on your product each cycle so they accumulate context.
-Rotating testers every sprint destroys the product knowledge advantage that makes dedicated QA valuable in the first place.
+Consistent assignment is essential.
+You want the same engineers working on your product each cycle so they accumulate context.
+Rotating people every sprint destroys the product knowledge advantage that makes an embedded pool valuable in the first place.

 Integration with your existing workflow is non-negotiable.
-The QA partner should work inside your issue tracker, communicate through your team's channels, and follow your release cadence.
-If they require you to adopt their tools or processes, the overhead will outweigh the benefit.
+The pool should work inside your issue tracker, communicate through your team's channels, and follow your release cadence.
+We slot into your existing workflow, with no new tools and no new processes.
+If a provider requires you to adopt their tools instead, the overhead will outweigh the benefit.

 Structured reporting gives you visibility into what was tested, what was found, and what the risk profile looks like for each release.
 Without this, you are trusting but not verifying, which defeats the purpose.
 The QA metrics that engineering leaders actually track provides a framework for evaluating what good QA reporting looks like.